saisankargochhayat/katacoda-scenarios/hello-world/deploy.md

 Now if check the UI, your app should be running under `Workloads -> Pods`.

-You can check the logs from the deployed app using -
+Once the application is deployed, you can check the logs from the deployed app using -

 ``oc logs -f dc/s2i-example-log``{{execute}}